Deus Ex: Invisible War Game Cover

 • “The gameplay is fun and interactive; it's a cyberpunk looter shooter and a port from the original Xbox but sometimes looks a bit like Nintendo 64 graphics in a few places.”

-The graphics of "Deus Ex: Invisible War" are often described as dated, with many reviewers noting that they fall short compared to both its predecessor and contemporary titles from the early 2000s.
-While some appreciate the game's atmospheric lighting and dynamic effects for their time, others criticize the character models and overall aesthetic as lacking coherence with the series' established cyberpunk theme.
-Overall, the visuals are seen as a mixed bag, with improvements over the original game but still failing to meet modern standards.
+The graphics of "Deus Ex: Invisible War" are often described as dated, with many reviewers noting that they do not hold up well compared to modern standards or even the original game.
+While some appreciate the atmospheric lighting and dynamic effects for their time, others criticize the character models and overall aesthetic as lacking coherence with the game's cyberpunk theme.
+Overall, the visuals are seen as a mixed bag, with improvements over the original but still falling short of expectations for a sequel.

 • “The graphics are great, and the story, a direct sequel, I would say surpasses that of the original, at least in terms of depth.”